 You can determine your account’s region programmatically using the data center endpoint.
 This may simplify cases if you maintain an integration with Customer.io.

 - When using the API with an EU-based account, append the API subdomain with

 -eu.
 For example, you’d use the Track API at

 - When using libraries, you’ll specify your region when you initialize the library.
 If you don’t provide a region, we assume that your account is in the US data center.
 See our libraries for more information.

-We redirect the track API calls where necessary, but not other APIs
+We redirect the track and transactional API calls where necessary, but not other APIs

 If you don’t specify that your account is in the EU region, we assume that your account is in the US.
 We redirect Track API requests from US endpoints to the EU so that they don’t fail, but this traffic passes through US servers and may cause data to be logged in the US.
 We do not redirect other APIs; if you use the wrong region for the App API, your request will fail (401).

 How do I know what region my data is in?

 If you’re an admin level user, your account region appears under Settings > Account Settings > Data and Privacy.
 Account and billing information is only available to administrators; users with other roles will not see the account region.

 You can also use the API to determine where your account is located.
 Test your credentials with the Account Regions endpoint.